TheBlode/Evolution-Gaming-Scripts/README.md

 ![alt text](https://i.imgur.com/K674L14.png)

-NB: It may be against some casinos Terms & Conditions to perform automated actions using this bot.
-To get around this, use "No Bot" mode which enables hints on where to place your bets manually.
+**NB: It may be against some casinos Terms & Conditions to perform automated actions using this bot.
+To get around this, use "No Bot Mode" which disables automated play and enables hints on where to place your bets manually.**

 ## How to run these scripts
+**ALL** bots will only work with Evolution's "classic" UI so make sure that is enabled before starting.

 ## Method 1 (probably the easiest method)
 I have built a Chrome Extension to make it easier to run the bot code.
 Here are the steps to get started with it;